SchoolProjectGang/SchoollProj/README.md

-DONT FORGET TO INSTALL KIVY AND KIVYMD PACKAGES USING PIP OR ANACONDA ALSO DONT FORGET YOU NEED PYTHON, WINDOWS 10 OR UBUNTU
+DONT FORGET TO INSTALL KIVY AND KIVYMD PACKAGES USING PIP OR ANACONDA ALSO DONT FORGET YOU NEED PYTHON, WINDOWS 10 OR UBUNTU, I USE ARCH BTW